 - Make sure the generator is OFF.
 If the generator has been running, the muffler will be very hot.
 Allow it to cool before proceeding. - 1.
 On the back of the generator, remove the four screws and the exhaust grille. - 2.
-Remove the two screws and the spark arrestor from the muffler. - 3.
-Inspect the spark arrestor for holes or tears in the screens, and replace if necessary. - 4.
-Use a wire brush to remove any carbon deposits from the spark arrestor screens.
-Brush off any deposits from both the front and back screen material.

-- 5. Reinstall the spark arrestor and two screws. - 6.
+Loosen the clamp and remove the spark arrestor from the muffler. - 3.
+Inspect the spark arrestor for any tears or holes, and replace if necessary. - 4.
+Use a wire brush to remove any carbon deposits from the spark arrestor. - 5.
+Reinstall the spark arrestor and tighten the clamp. - 6.
 Reinstall the exhaust grille and the four screws back onto the generator.

-7.6.
+6.6.
 REPLACING THE 12V STARTING BATTERY